This article describes how to access your UniFi Protect application, the factors that may create connectivity issues, and how to address said issues.

 Troubleshooting issues with a particular network

-If you identify connectivity problems within a particular network , focus your troubleshooting efforts there.
-For example, if you can connect to your business’s Protect deployment from home, but not while at a friend's house, focus on troubleshooting the latter network.
+If you identify connectivity problems within a particular network, focus your troubleshooting efforts there.
+For example, if you can connect to your business’ Protect deployment from home, but not at a different office, focus on troubleshooting the latter network.

 In both cases:

-- Verify that the UniFi OS Console hosting Protect and all client device(s) have a stable internet connection, including a valid gateway IP and DNS servers.
+- Verify that the UniFi Console which has Protect installed, and is managing all client devices, has a stable internet connection, including a valid gateway IP and DNS servers.
 Some DNS providers are known to cause problems, such as 18.104.22.168.
 Try changing it to Google's 22.214.171.124.

 - Verify that selected DNS servers properly resolve the following domains:

-- Review your firewall configuration to ensure it meets the requirements listed in the Check if a WebRTC connection can be established section.
-If you’ve configured custom firewall rules, try disabling them temporarily to test.
+- Review your firewall configuration to ensure it meets the requirements listed in the WebRTC section.
+If you’ve configured custom firewall rules, try disabling them temporarily to test your connection.

 - Remove any port forwards for UniFi Protect that may have been configured incorrectly.